-In principle, AIRE expects the publication of all project results (this includes the user experience story, the technological deliverable, and also the final report).
+In principle, AIRE expects the publication of project results (this includes the final report and technological deliverable).

-AIRE publishes the results on AIRE website, the AIRE GitHub organisation, and AIRE Youtube channel.
+AIRE publishes the results on AIRE website and the AIRE GitHub organisation.

 Exceptions are made only on an individual basis, project by project (e.g., the enterprise self-finances the project and wishes to keep all the technological deliverables afterward).